segmentstream-com/segmentstream-com.github.io/_docs/datastreams/universal-analytics.md

 ---
 layout: page
 section: datastreams
-navigation_title: "Universal Analytics"
+navigation_title: "Google Analytics"
-title: "Universal Analytics Data Source"
+title: "Google Analytics (Streaming) Data Source"
 order: 1
 date: 2021-03-05
 ---

-**Universal Analytics Data Source** allows collecting hit-level non-sampled data with unlimited dimensions and metrics into your Google BigQuery account using your existing Google Analytics tracker even if you use a free version of Google Analytics.
+**Google Analytics (Streaming) Data Source** allows collecting hit-level non-sampled data with unlimited dimensions and metrics into your Google BigQuery account using your existing Google Analytics tracker even if you use a free version of Google Analytics.

 ## Before you begin